-King's Academy College Park (Junior) is an Academy with an admission number of 120 for year 3 and 124 for years 4, 5 and 6 2024-2025.
+King's Academy College Park (Junior) is an Academy with an admission number of 120 for year 3 2024-2025.
 Although the school is an Academy it participates in the Local Authority coordinated scheme for admissions and all dates and procedures within that scheme will apply.